A Game-Theoretic Approach for Hierarchical Epidemic Control: Introduction

-We propose a general model of hierarchical policy-making as a game among the policy-makers at all levels of the hierarchy.
-In this game, policies at the higher levels have an impact by imposing non-compliance costs on lower levels, but ultimate implementation of policies happens at the lowest level.
-Each agent in this game trades off two types of costs: policy \emph{implementation cost} (e.g., socio-psychological or economical impacts of lockdowns) and \emph{policy impact cost} (e.g., number of COVID-19 infections).
-Besides the impact on the structure of agent utilities, the hierarchy also impacts the sequence of moves: agents at higher levels precede lower levels (e.g. by announcing guidelines), with the latter observing and reacting to the policy recommendations by levels above them.
+We propose a novel but stylized game-theoretic model that aims to capture the strategic tension in hierarchical policy-making for epidemic control.
+Our model is a game among policy-makers at 3 levels: Government at level 1, States at level 2 and Counties at level 3.
+In this game, policies at the higher level have an impact by imposing non-compliance costs on the level directly below, but ultimate implementation of policies happens by the Counties at the lowest level.
+Each agent trades off two types of costs: policy \emph{implementation cost} such as socio-psychological or economical impacts of lockdowns and \emph{infection cost} i.e., the number of new infections.
+Besides affecting the structure of utilities, the hierarchy also impacts the sequence of moves: agents at higher levels precede lower levels (e.g., by announcing guidelines), with the latter observing and reacting to the policy recommendations by the level directly above them.
+We stylize the actions to be single bounded scalars representing the degree of social constraints imposed in response to the epidemic (e.g., the strictness or extent of enforcement of mask or vaccination mandates).

-In our game-theoretic model, each agent's action/pure strategy is a single, bounded scalar that represents the degree of social distancing in the pandemic-response context.
-Our first contribution is a novel solution concept which refines the subgame perfect Nash equilibrium, accounting for commonly occurring indifferences.
-Our second contribution is an analytic version of a recently proposed agent-based model (ABM) for COVID-19 pandemic spread estimation that accounts for social distancing~\citep{wilder2020modeling}; we show that our analytic model closely mirrors short-term behavior of the ABM with a much shorter computational cost compared to the ABM.